gtraiano/textstats/README.md

 `npm start` to run, or `npm run dev` to run with nodemon for development.

-Server listens on port 3001 by default, value can be changed by editing `.env`.
+Server listens on port 3001 by default, value can be changed by setting environment variable `PORT` in `.env`.

 ## frontend
 Written in React.